canjs/can-map-define/docs/define.md

 ## Overview

-This plugin is a replacement for the now deprecated [can-map-attributes attributes] and [can-map-setter setter] plugins.
+This plugin is a replacement for the now deprecated attributes and setter plugins.
 It intends to provide a single place to define the behavior of all the properties of a [can-map Map].

 Here is the cliffnotes version of this plugin.
 To define...